 While financial support to Pemex may be necessary for its fiscal health, other long-term measures that can boost production and productivity are also needed.
 Otherwise, the possibility of another cut in the oil company’s debt rating—which can be extended to the sovereign note—becomes increasingly high.
 In January, Pemex’s debt rating was downgraded two levels by Fitch, from BBB+ to BBB-, while S&P reduced its perspective.13

 We expect that private investment will remain weak in the first half of 2019 due to the uncertainty surrounding economic policy and the austerity measures imposed by the government.
 In the second half of the year, we expect that uncertainty stemming from external shocks will be less significant and a recovery in private investment will likely follow.
-The recent lifting of tariffs on steel imports to the United States, coupled with the approval of the labor reform in Mexico—a necessary condition to ratify the United States-Mexico-Canada Agreement (USMCA) —should help reduce uncertainty regarding trade between Mexico and the United States.14 By contrast, as trade tensions between the United States and China intensify, trade with Mexico will become more important for the US market.
+The recent revocation of US tariffs imposed on Mexican steel, coupled with the approval of the labor reform in Mexico—a necessary condition to ratify the United States-Mexico-Canada Agreement (USMCA) —should help reduce uncertainty regarding trade between Mexico and the United States.14 By contrast, as trade tensions between the United States and China intensify, trade with Mexico will become more important for the US market.